This article was originally published in the September/October 2020 issue of CFMA Building Profits.

 Approved Change Orders

 In an approved change order, both parties approve the scope and price of the work.
 The work-in-progress (WIP) schedule will be impacted by an adjustment to the contract price and total estimated costs to reflect the amounts approved by the customer.
 Work performed relating to a change order that has been approved but not billed on the contract will most likely yield underbillings on the WIP schedule.
-Under ASC Topic 606, approved change orders that are deemed to be a mere continuation of a contract will be accounted for on a similar basis to historical accounting requirements; however, if a change order is deemed to be “distinct” from the initial contract, a new “contract” line would be established for the change order for percentage of completion purposes.
+Under ASC Topic 606, approved change orders that are deemed to be a mere continuation of a contract will be accounted for on a similar basis to historical accounting requirements; however, if a change order is deemed to be “distinct” from the initial contract, a new “contract” line would be established for the change order for the percentage of completion purposes.

 Approved and Unpriced Change Orders